Having your Credentials Recognized

 Determine if your Profession is Regulated

-The resources on the Foreign Credentials Referral Office (FCRO) and the Working in Canada Web sites will help you determine if your profession is regulated or non-regulated in the province/territory in which you would like to work.
+The resources on the Citizenship and Immigration Canada and the Job Bank websites will help you determine if your profession is regulated or non-regulated in the province/territory in which you would like to work.

-If your profession is regulated, the Working in Canada Web site will indicate the appropriate provincial/territorial regulatory body.
+If your profession is regulated, the Job Bank website will indicate the appropriate provincial/territorial regulatory body.
 You need to contact this organization to determine what steps to take to start working in your profession.
-Carefully review the information about certification on the regulatory organization’s Web site.
+Carefully review the information about certification on the regulatory organization’s website.

 Some professions that are not regulated by law have professional organizations that may provide certification courses.
 Membership in these organizations might provide you with good networking opportunities which could help you find work in your profession.
-The Working in Canada Web site can help you determine if there are any professional associations in your field.
+The Job Bank website can help you determine if there are any professional associations in your field.

 Have your Credentials Assessed

 Contact the appropriate regulatory body and provide it with the necessary documents to have your credentials assessed.
 The documents and process are determined by the specific regulatory body and can vary greatly depending on the province/territory and profession.

 If your profession is non-regulated, it is still a good idea to have your credentials assessed and recognized because it will help employers better understand your qualifications.

 The regulatory body for your profession will need specific documents to support the recognition of your credentials.
 Generally, you will require at least a copy of your degree/diploma and transcripts, translated into either English or French.
 The regulatory body will specify any other necessary documents and will be able to provide you with additional information, including specifications about translation standards.

 Citizen and Immigration Canada provides Occupational Fact Sheets that will help you to understand the general requirements you must meet to work in some professions/sectors and understand the steps that you can take while you are still in your home country.